CLAS-205/au24-site/docs/textbook/unit2/lesson6-suffixes/index.md

 ### Noun-Forming Endings

 As the name suggests, **noun-forming endings** are endings that form nouns.
 Generally, these endings will denote a quality, process, or state of being.
 The language of origin is omitted from these charts because the origin of an ending doesn't really affect whether it attaches to Greek roots or Latin roots.

+Endings with an asterisk (\*) have identical forms that have different definitions and consequently form different parts of speech.
+This is an unfortunate side effect of Anglicization of Latin and Greek.
+For example, *-ary* (n.) and *-ary* (a.) would be distinguished in Latin by the endings *-arium* and *-arius*, respectively.
+However, during Anglicization, both of these endings dropped their last syllable (which would have been inflected), resulting in two different *-ary*s.

 Common noun-forming endings include: